 Approval of Projects

 Unlike most National Forest lands, use of RNAs is administered jointly by the National Forest System (National Forests) and Forest Service Research (Research Stations).
-The local District Ranger has authority over access and administration, and the Station Director of the Research Station has authority to review and approve research, monitoring, and management activities on RNAs.
+The local District Ranger has authority over access and administration, and the Station Director of the Research Station has authority to review and approve research and educational activities on RNAs.
 Use of RNAs across 20 eastern States must be approved by the Station Director of the Northern Research Station.